anima-research/connectome-ts/docs/connectome-ts-reqs.md

 There are the following types of facets:

 Events: Have strict temporality - occur at one specific moment
-States: Have defined temporality at creation but remain valid until changed/invalidated
+States: Have defined temporality at creation but remain valid until changed/invalidated.
+Support optional attributeRenderers for granular updates and transitionRenderers for narrative state changes.
 Ambient: Has loose temporality - valid from creation until scope is destroyed.
 Ambient facets "float" in the context, preferring to be rendered at a fixed depth from the current moment (e.g., 3-5 messages back) to stay in the attention zone while respecting temporal constraints.
 Examples include mission objectives, tool instructions, or contextual reminders.
 Tool definitions: Tool definitions don't get rendered.
 Instructions for using tools are displayed using other facet types.
 Tool definitions allow the HUD to process completions and extract commands.
 Modern tool definitions support:
   - Element routing via elementPath/elementId